-- A description of the activities according to the area of influence to delimitation and establish a baseline scenario. - A description of the main recirculation technologies, systems, and equipment involved, including information on the age and average lifespan of the equipment according to manufacturer's specifications and industry standards, as well as existing and expected capacities, load factors, and efficiencies. - The types and levels of services (typically in terms of mass or energy flows) provided by the systems and equipment being modified or installed and their relationship, if any, to other manufacturing or production equipment and systems outside the limits of the PCEM.
+- A description of the activities according to the area of influence to delimitation and establish a baseline scenario. - A description of the main recirculation technologies, systems, and equipment involved, including information on the age and average lifespan of the equipment according to manufacturer's specifications and industry standards, as well as existing and expected capacities, load factors, and efficiencies. - The types and levels of services provided by the systems and equipment being modified or installed and their relationship, if any, to other manufacturing or production equipment and systems outside the limits of the PCEM.
 Describe how this would have been done in the baseline scenario. - If applicable, a list of the facilities, systems, and equipment in operation under the existing scenario prior to the implementation of the PCEM.